How To Defend Teachers Against Volatile Student Violence

 Statistics on Teacher Assault

-Recently, police in the Atlanta public school district were called to investigate an assault on a teacher that another student filmed with their cell phone and posted the video on Instagram.
+Recently, police in the Atlanta public school district were called to investigate an assault on a teacher.
+Another student filmed the assault with their cell phone and posted the video on Instagram.
 The film shows the teacher attempting to prevent a 9th-grade male student from starting a fight with another student.
 The student then turned his anger on the teacher, pouncing, and began punching the teacher repeatedly in the head.
-Within seconds, other educators were able to pull the violent student off the teacher, but it did not prevent serious injury or time spent in the hospital recovering.
+Within seconds, other educators were able to pull the violent student off the teacher.
+However, it did not prevent serious injury or time spent in the hospital recovering.

-While school safety programs exist, including surveillance in many public areas of the school, most programs that are centered around violence prevention are concerned with student safety, not the safety of educators.
-When someone thinks of a dangerous career to pursue, many first think of military, law enforcement, or possibly construction jobs as dangerous, teaching is not the first thing to come to mind, but maybe it’s time to start addressing this issue.
+While school safety programs exist, most programs that are centered around violence prevention are concerned with student safety.
+The safety of educators is largely overlooked.
+When someone thinks of a dangerous career to pursue, many first think of military, law enforcement, or construction.
+Teaching is not the first thing to come to mind, yet there is an issue to be addressed.

 - 235 attacks in one year for one school district.
 The Triad school system experienced nearly one teacher assault for every day the schools were open;